Raspberry-Rhubarb Slab Pie

 - Divide dough in two portions so that one is slightly larger than the other; wrap each in plastic wrap.
-Refrigerate for 1 hour or until easy to handle.
+Refrigerate 1 hour or until easy to handle.

-- Roll out larger portion of dough between two large sheets of lightly floured waxed paper into an 18-in. x 13-in. rectangle.
-Transfer to an ungreased 15-in. x 10-in. x 1-in. baking pan.
-Press onto the bottom and up the sides of pan; trim pastry to edges of pan.
+- Preheat oven to 375°.
+Roll out larger portion of dough between two large sheets of lightly floured waxed paper into an 18x13-in. rectangle.
+Transfer to an ungreased 15x10x1-in. baking pan.
+Press onto the bottom and up sides of pan; trim pastry to edges of pan.

 - In a large bowl, combine sugar and cornstarch.
 Add raspberries and rhubarb; toss to coat.
 Spoon into pastry.

 - Roll out remaining dough; place over filling.
 Fold bottom pastry over edge of top pastry; seal with a fork.
 Prick top with a fork.

-- Bake at 375° for 45-55 minutes or until golden brown.
+- Bake 45-55 minutes or until golden brown.
 Cool completely on a wire rack.